Modesty: Men

-Most scholars agree that men are required to cover everything from the navel to the knees; some men choose also to wear the traditional Islamic cap (taqiyah), similar to the Jewish yarmulke or kippah.
+Most scholars agree that men are required to cover everything from the navel to the knees at minimum with loose clothing, some men choose also to wear the traditional Islamic cap (taqiyah), similar to the Jewish yarmulke or kippah.
 The taqiyah may vary in shape, size, and color, with differences according to tradition, region, and personal taste.

 Judaism

 Three styles of hair covering popular in Jewish women.
 From right to left: snood, fall, and hat.

 Modesty in Judaism, called Tzniut (צניעות), is important beyond aspects of clothing.
 It extends to behaviour in public and in private, and depends on the context.

 Women

 Orthodox and ultra-Orthodox Jewish women usually wear skirts that cover their knees, with blouses or shirts covering the collarbone and sleeves covering the elbows.
 See-through materials may not be used, and clothes are expected not to be tight-fitting or "provocative".
 Less strict Conservative Judaism recommends modest dress, but this is not broadly observed.
 Less restrictive branches of Judaism tend to adopt the fashions of the society in which they live.

 It is the custom for a married Orthodox Jewish woman to cover her hair in public, and sometimes at home.
 The hair covering may be a scarf (tichel), snood, hat, or a wig called a Sheitel.